 - MSciComm, PGDipSciComm, PGCertSciComm, MAppSci

-This paper is available only for those students enrolled in a programme of study with an endorsement in Creative Nonfiction Writing
+In most cases this paper is available only for those students enrolled in a programme of study with an endorsement in Creative Nonfiction Writing.

 - More information link